Hello!

 My Goals

-As of the Summer Semester 2025, I am working toward earning my A.A.S. degree in Interior Design as a full-time student at Houston Community College.
-I hope to secure an internship with a design firm or similar employer that will offer hands-on experience and help me improve.
-I am eager to gain as much experience as I can during my internship, fully aware that making mistakes, learning from them, and improving are just as valuable as actual experience.
-After earning my A.A.S. degree in Interior Design, I plan to transfer to Stephen F. Austin State University through the Houston Community College program to continue my education and pursue a Bachelor’s degree in Interior Design.
-While working toward my bachelor’s, I will follow the Texas Board of Architectural Examiners’ guidelines and requirements to qualify for and pass the National Council for Interior Design Qualification Exam, aiming to become a registered Interior Designer.
+After completing my A.A.S., I plan to transfer to Stephen F. Austin State University through the HCC partnership program to earn my Bachelor’s degree in Interior Design.
+While working toward my bachelor’s, I will follow the Texas Board of Architectural Examiners’ requirements to qualify for the National Council for Interior Design Qualification (NCIDQ) Exam, to become a registered Interior Designer.